Fussing over socks

 Across the globe, millions of knitted items found their way to the trenches on the Western Front.

-Socks were only one of a large list of items that women made for the war effort.
-Other knitted items included cholera belts, scarves, gloves and balaclavas, and this was supplemented by a considerable effort sewing hospital supplies.
+Socks were only one of an extensive list of items that women made for the war effort.
+Other knitted items included cholera belts, scarves, gloves and balaclavas, supplemented by a considerable effort in sewing hospital supplies.

 Women volunteer to supply socks

-In Australia, the push for knitted-socks, and other items, was co-ordinated by the Red Cross, the Australian Comforts Fund and other groups including the Soldiers’ Sock Fund.
+In Australia, the Red Cross, the Australian Comforts Fund, and other groups, including the Soldiers’ Sock Fund, coordinated the push for knitted socks and other items.

 In Queensland, the Governor’s wife, Lady Goold-Adams, established the Queensland Soldiers’ Sock Fund.

 Knitted socks were part of the soldier’s bag that Red Cross volunteers signed up to supply on the foundation of branches throughout New South Wales in August 1914.
-Red Cross knitters in Camden and across Australia supplied thousands of pairs of knitted socks to soldiers.
+Red Cross knitters in Camden and across Australia supplied soldiers with thousands of knitted socks.
+(Willis 2014)

-In Camden, the new Red Cross branch supplied ‘a large number of socks’ in the first weeks of the war’ including supplies to the Australian Light Horse regiment and the 4th Battalion of Infantry.
-By September 1915 Camden Red Cross workers had supplied 456 pairs of knitted socks to Red Cross headquarters in Sydney amongst a host of other hand-made items.
+In Camden, the new Red Cross branch supplied ‘a large number of socks’ in the first weeks of the war, including supplies for the Australian Light Horse regiment and the 4th Battalion of Infantry.
+By September 1915, Camden Red Cross workers had supplied 456 pairs of knitted socks to Red Cross headquarters in Sydney, amongst other hand-made items.
+(Willis 2014)

 Annette, Lady Liverpool, the wife of New Zealand Governor Lord Liverpool,

-The First World War was not the first time that women volunteers had supplied knitted socks to Australian troops in wartime.
-In 1900 Camden women supplied 120 pairs of knitted socks to Camden troops in South Africa in the New South Wales Mounted Rifles.
+The First World War was not the first time women volunteers had supplied knitted socks to Australian troops in wartime.
+In 1900, Camden women supplied 120 pairs of knitted socks to Camden troops in South Africa in the New South Wales Mounted Rifles.
 These were similar to the activities of British women.
+(Willis, 2014)

 Millions of socks

-It has been estimated that Australian women knitted over 1.3 million pairs of socks for the Red Cross and Australian Comforts Fund for the war effort.
+It has been estimated that Australian women knitted over 1.3 million pairs of socks for the Red Cross and the Australian Comforts Fund for the war effort.
+(Black 2014)

 Often with a small personal note inside the sock informing the digger who had knitted the garment along with a brief message.
 (The Conversation 11 August 2014)

-In 2012 volunteer knitter Janet Burningham from Wrap with Love found that it took about a day to knit each sock.
-She used a rare grey sock pattern and Paton’s 8-ply grey wool and needles.
-Socks were knitted in the round on double-pointed needles leaving no seams.
+In 2012, volunteer knitter Janet Burningham from Wrap with Love found that it took about a day to knit each sock.
+She used a rare grey sock pattern, Paton’s 8-ply grey wool, and needles.
+Socks were knitted in the round on double-pointed needles, leaving no seams.

 The iconic sock knitter